-This bag stands out for is bomber qualities.
+This bag stands out for its bomber qualities.
 It uses a welded seam that will not blow out until the rest of the bag falls apart (most haul bags use a sewn seam that is less durable).
 The material is the most bomber material we have seen on a bag.
-Not only does this material keep the bag from getting holes, it keeps it upright if you want to use it as a crag pack.
+Not only does this material keep the bag from getting holes, but it also keeps it upright if you want to use it as a crag pack.
 It is this feature that makes small haul bags like this even better than many standard backpacks, which won't sit upright on their own.

+It has nice compression straps across the top.
+They help you fit more in and also make the bag much better to travel with; you can compress it down and be sure it won't burst open mid-journey.
 We like the short clip-in points.
 They stay out of the way when this bag is used as a backpack.
-While it does not have a riverbag closure, it is still much more waterproof than similar-sized haul bags like the Black Diamond Touchstone.
-We actually prefer this type of closure for this size of bag.
+While it does not have a river bag closure, it is still much more waterproof than similar-sized haul bags like the Black Diamond Touchstone.
+We actually prefer this type of closure for this size bag.
 It is really easy to access, both when on a wall or at the crag.

 — Chris McNamara

 Ad-free.
 Influence-free.
 Powered by Testing.